Detail of St. Cecilia, Ghent Altarpiece

 The NYPL Catalog searches the circulating and non-circulating research collections at the New York Public Library, including those at the the Music Division and the Rodgers and Hammerstein Archives of Recorded Sound.

-Media materials are available from the Media Collection on the 1st floor of Wollman Library and the Gabe M. Wiener Music & Arts Library.
+Media materials are available from the Media Collection on the 1st floor of the Barnard Library, as well as at the Gabe M. Wiener Music & Arts Library.

 CLIO Search Tip: Conduct an advanced search and limit the format to Music - Recording.